shipyardapp/Shipyard-Documentation/docs/blueprint-library/notion/notion-upload-file-from-shipyard-to-notion-database.md

 - Relation
 - Formula

-1. If you have an existing database that you wish to add additional rows to, select the `Append` option.

-2. If you have an existing database that you wish to overwrite with new data, select the `Replace` option

-3. If you wish to create a new database on a parent page, select the `Replace` option provided with the `Page ID` and optionally the `Database Name`.
+When uploading a file to a database in Notion, you have two options from Shipyard: to replace an existing database or to append to an existing database.

+#### Replace
+When the `Replace` insert method is selected, this will do one of two things: 1) create a new database or 2) overwrite an existing database.
+The inputs provided will determine the behaviour.
+For instance, if the `Database ID` is provided, the blueprint will attempt to overwrite that existing database.
+If the `Database ID` is not provided, the blueprint will attempt to create a new database, but in order to do so the `Page ID` of where the new database will live is required.

+#### Append
+When the `Append` insert method is selected, the blueprint will attempt to add new rows to an existing database.
+In order to do so, the `Database ID` is required, failing to provide it will result in an error.

 **NOTE** - existing schemas and datatypes are strictly enforced.
 If there is a mismatch in datatypes for data being loaded, it will fail.
 ## Variables

 | Name               | Reference            | Type         | Required           | Default  | Options                                                                | Description                                                                                                                                                    |